webbiscuit/webbiscuit-website/src/posts/strategy-pattern.md

 }
 ```

-We use the hash generator webbpage to generate data so we can verify SHA256 signatures.
+We use the hash generator webpage to generate data so we can verify SHA256 signatures.
 Notice the only bit of code that really changes in this test is the hashing object passed into the Hash function:

 ```csharp
 [TestMethod]